U.S. justices watch their language as they consider profane trademarks

 Justice Samuel Alito dismissed the suggestion by Brunetti’s lawyer, John Sommer, that “FUCT” could be treated differently because it is not spelled the same as the word it sounds like.

-“Oh come on, be serious.
-We know what he is trying to say,” Alito said, though he avoided saying the brand name.
+“Oh, come on, be serious.
+We know what he is trying to say,” Alito added.

 A Washington-based federal appeals court ruled in Brunetti’s favor in 2017.
 The Trump administration appealed that ruling to the conservative-majority Supreme Court, arguing that striking down that provision would unleash a torrent of extreme words and sexually graphic images on the marketplace.